Incarceration in the United States: Cost

 Bondsmen have lobbied to cut back local pretrial programs from Texas to California, pushed for legislation in four states limiting pretrial's resources, and lobbied Congress so that they won't have to pay the bond if the defendant commits a new crime.
-Behind them, the bondsmen have powerful special interest group and millions of dollars.
+Behind them, the bondsmen have powerful special-interest group and millions of dollars.
 Pretrial release agencies have a smattering of public employees and the remnants of their once-thriving programs.

 — National Public Radio, January 22, 2010.

-To ease jail overcrowding over 10 counties every year consider building new jails.
-As an example Lubbock County, Texas has decided to build a $110 million megajail to ease jail overcrowding.
+To ease jail overcrowding in more than 10 counties each year, consider building new jails.
+As an example, Lubbock County, Texas, has decided to build a $110 million megajail to ease overcrowding.
 Jail costs an average of $60 a day nationally.
-In Broward County, Florida supervised pretrial release costs about $7 a day per person while jail costs $115 a day.
-The jail system costs a quarter of every county tax dollar in Broward County and is the single largest expense to the county taxpayer.
+In Broward County, Florida, supervised pretrial release costs about $7 a day per person, while jail costs $115 a day.
+The jail system costs a quarter of every county tax dollar in Broward County and is the county's largest taxpayer expense.

 The National Association of State Budget Officers reports: "In fiscal 2009, corrections spending represented 3.4 percent of total state spending and 7.2 percent of general fund spending."
 They also report: "Some states exclude certain items when reporting corrections expenditures.
-Twenty-one states wholly or partially excluded juvenile delinquency counseling from their corrections figures and fifteen states wholly or partially excluded spending on juvenile institutions.
-Seventeen states wholly or partially excluded spending on drug abuse rehabilitation centers and forty-one states wholly or partially excluded spending on institutions for the criminally insane.
+Twenty-one states wholly or partially excluded juvenile delinquency counseling from their corrections figures, and fifteen states wholly or partially excluded spending on juvenile institutions.
+Seventeen states wholly or partially excluded spending on drug abuse rehabilitation centers, and forty-one states wholly or partially excluded spending on institutions for the criminally insane.
 Twenty-two states wholly or partially excluded aid to local governments for jails.
 For details, see Table 36."

 As of 2007, the cost of medical care for inmates was growing by 10 percent annually.

-According to a 2016 study by researchers at Washington University in St. Louis, the true cost of incarceration exceeds $1 trillion, with half of that falling on the families, children and communities of those incarcerated.
+According to a 2016 study by researchers at Washington University in St. Louis, the true cost of incarceration exceeds $1 trillion, with half of that falling on the families, children, and communities of those incarcerated.

 According to a 2016 analysis of federal data by the U.S. Education Department, state and local spending on incarceration has grown three times as much as spending on public education since 1980.